Need ideas in a hurry?

-In his blog post What Close Reading Actually Means, Grant Wiggins, creator of Understanding by Design and president of Authentic Education, provides a helpful overview of the term’s recent history.
-He begins by noting the origin of the current usage in K12 education, quoting from the Common Core standards:
+In his blog post What Close Reading Actually Means, Grant Wiggins, creator of Understanding by Design, provided a helpful overview of the term’s recent history.
+He began by noting the origin of the current usage in K12 education, quoting from the Common Core standards:

 Students who meet the Standards readily undertake the close, attentive reading that is at the heart of understanding and enjoying complex works of literature.

-Wiggins goes on to highlight How To Read A Book, a best-seller from 1940 by Mortimer Adler and Charles Van Doren, which recommended general questions meant to first help the reader understand a selection and then to evaluate it.
-Wiggins concludes with a call to educators:
+Wiggins went on to highlight How To Read A Book, a best-seller from 1940 by Mortimer Adler and Charles Van Doren, which recommended general questions meant to first help the reader understand a selection and then to evaluate it.
+Wiggins concluded with a call to educators:

 So, ELA and English teachers – and history, math, art, and science teachers too: let’s teach kids the joys that come from discerning the richness in a great text, be it Frog and Toad, Plato’s Apology, Euclid’s Elements, or Picasso’s Guernica.
 I think you’ll be surprised how much a wise text can teach and reach even the most unruly kid – and, in the end, make them feel wiser, too.”

 At his Teach by Learning/Learn by Teaching blog in fall 2013, Christopher Lehman, author with Kate Roberts of Falling in Love with Close Reading (our review), wrote a 13-installment blog series, beginning with What #CloseReading Isn’t (Or At Least Shouldn’t Be) and finishing with #CloseReading is not THAT Important.